KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-nstreinen by qistoph](https://github.com/qistoph/MMM-nstreinen)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-2. Warning: No LICENSE file.
+3. Warning: No LICENSE file.
+4. Recommendation: Replace eslintrc by new flat config.
-3. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-nyc-transit by elaniobro](https://github.com/elaniobro/MMM-nyc-transit)

 1. Deprecated: Found `node-version: 16` in file `npm-publish-github-packages.yml`: Update to current version.
 2. Deprecated: Found `node-version: 16` in file `npm-publish.yml`: Update to current version.
 3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-ObjectBlocks by jimmykh](https://github.com/jimmykh/MMM-ObjectBlocks)

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. No image found.
+4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `MMM-ObjectBlocks.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `MMM-ObjectBlocks.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-OClock by eouia](https://github.com/eouia/MMM-OClock)